gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/ErrorMessages.md

 # Error Messages Explained

+> Status Oct 2019: up-to-date

 This document tries to explain some of the less-obvious error messages.

 ## Common Compiler Messages (Independent From Backend)

 ### Duplicate definitions

+In most cases, you really have just used the same name twice when defining an artifact.
+This section is about a situation where you are pretty sure that you have not done that.

 ```
 node_modules/Base/index.cds:1:6-7: Error: Duplicate definition of artifact "T"